A unique craft whiskey with an oats-based mash bill. A little on the young side, this could use a year or two more in the barrel.

 Grainy.
 There is a hint of underaged distillate on the nose that warns me of some heat coming on the palate.

-The first and foremost flavor is oatmeal, which in retrospect now makes lot of sense.
-There is indeed a fair amount of ethanol on the palate that I get often with younger Irish Whiskeys, but there is a definite touch of peppery rye on the read palate.
+The first and foremost flavor is oatmeal, which in retrospect now makes a lot of sense.
+There is indeed a fair amount of ethanol on the palate that I get often with younger Irish Whiskeys, but there is a definite touch of peppery rye on the rear palate.